Frequently Asked Questions (FAQ) about the CF Conventions

 How long has CF been around?
 Is it mature?

 Work began on CF in 2001 and Version 1.0 was released in October 2003.
-Now at Version 1.11, it has been used for tens of thousands of distinct netCDF products, has an active discussion list with hundreds of participants, and is a mature technical specification.
+Now at Version 1.12, it has been used for tens of thousands of distinct netCDF products, continues to develop through discussions involving hundreds of participants, and is a mature technical specification.
 Because it is community-supported and community-driven, turnaround on questions and changes can take a little time, but are generally thoroughly considered.

 How does CF relate to other conventions/specifications (especially COARDS and netCDF)?